triplea-game/triplea-game.github.io/upgrade_notes.md

 ## Upgrading from 1.8.0.9 to 1.9

 ### Game Engine
-The new game engine will install in a new folder, and you can play 1.8.0.9 games with that engine.
-With some luck the transition to the new engine should be easy.
+The new 1.9 game engine will install to a new folder and can be played alongside a 1.8 installation.

-### Maps
+### Finishing 1.8 Saved Games
+For lobby games that were hosted on a bot server, those games will need to be finished on the 1.8 lobby.
+The 1.9 bots cannot load 1.8 saved games.
+Otherwise if you can do direct hosting, the 1.9 game engine can launch 1.8 saved games.

+### 1.8 Map Support for 1.9
-Assuming windows, and tripleA is installed to: "C:\Program Files\triplea", and your user home folder is "C:\Users\Jane"
+Assuming windows, and the old 1.8 tripleA is installed to: "C:\Program Files\triplea", and your user home folder is "C:\Users\Jane"

 Copy any maps from "C:\Program Files\triplea\maps" to "C:\Users\Jane\triplea\maps".
-From there you can safely remove the old game engine at: "C:\Program Files\triplea\".
+From there you can safely remove the old 1.8 game engine at: "C:\Program Files\triplea\".

-1.9 maps are loaded from "C:\Users\Jane\triplea\downloadedMaps".
-This is to allow for the 1.8 maps to live side by side with 1.9.
-TripleA requires map versions be the same.
-When starting 1.9 games, the maps used will be the new ones in "C:\Users\Jane\triplea\downloadedMaps".
-1.8 compatibility games (games started with the 1.9 engine playinig a 1.8 save) will use maps from "C:\Users\Jane\triplea\maps".